- Plesk 12.0 for Linux

 # /etc/init.d/apache2 restart

-To check if the website is vulnerable you can evaluate it with SSLlabs online tool
+To check if the website is vulnerable, you can evaluate it using the SSLlabs online tool.